-MLLW is generated by routine programmatic work, remediation activities, lab cleanup activities, and D&D efforts.
-The remediation waste is discussed separately in Section 6.0 of this report.
-The volume of non-routine MLLW tends to vary significantly and often cannot be substantially minimized, so it is useful to examine the routine fraction of the MLLW waste stream separately to identify good waste minimization opportunities.
+MLLW is generated by routine programmatic work, cleanup activities, and repackaging efforts.
+The volume of non-routine MLLW from cleanup and repackaging efforts tends to vary significantly and often cannot be substantially minimized, so it is useful to examine the routine fraction of the MLLW waste stream separately to identify good waste minimization opportunities.